RuPaul's Drag Race All Stars: Series overview

-Season 1 (2012)
+Seasons 1–2 (2012–2016): Logo TV

 RuPaul's Drag Race: All Stars is the first All-Star season of RuPaul's Drag Race and premiered on the Logo network on October 22, 2012.
 Cast members were announced on August 6, 2012.
 The queens that were invited back to compete were: Alexis Mateo, Chad Michaels, Jujubee, Latrice Royale, Manila Luzon, Mimi Imfurst, Nina Flowers, Pandora Boxx, Raven, Shannel, Tammie Brown and Yara Sofia.
 The season featured these twelve returning contestants from seasons one to four, for a chance to be inducted into the "Drag Race Hall of Fame".
 It is the only season of All Stars to have the contestants compete in teams of two.
 This series consists of six episodes, each aired in a 60-minute time-slot.
 Contestants were judged on their "charisma, uniqueness, nerve and talent" and, since they competed in teams of two, also "synergy".
 The winner received a supply of MAC cosmetics, a "one of a kind trip" and $100,000.

 In each episode, the judges provide their critiques on the contestants' performances in the main challenge and on the runway before RuPaul announces which team is the winner and which teams had the weakest performances.
 The teams deemed as being the bottom two must "lip sync for their lives" and choose a queen to represent their team in the lip sync in a final attempt to impress RuPaul.
 After the lip sync, RuPaul decides who stays and who leaves.
 RuPaul describes the qualities the contestants must have to be crowned the winner of the show as "Charisma, Uniqueness, Nerve, and Talent...
 These are people who have taken adversity and turned it into something that is beautiful and something powerful."
 The phrase "charisma, uniqueness, nerve, and talent" is used repeatedly on the show, the acronym of which is CUNT.
-On the All Stars season, "synergy" was added to provide an explanation behind the contestants being sorted into teams (expanding the acronym into CUNTS).
+This season, "synergy" was added to provide an explanation behind the contestants being sorted into teams (expanding the acronym into CUNTS).
 The winner was Chad Michaels, while Raven placed as the runner-up, again.